 Run the Telemetry Collector

 The Telemetry Collector will create all setters needed for the Helm install command to install Logz.io Helm chart and deploy the chart with the relevant parameters.
-Once running, the Telemetry Collector will continuously collect the relevant data from your end, and you’ll be able to view and manage it in Logz.io.
+Once running, the Telemetry Collector will continuously collect the relevant data from your end, and you can view and manage it in Logz.io.

-That’s it!
-It might take a while for the Telemetry Collector to get up and running, after which you’ll be able to view your logs, metrics, or traces and get full observability into your system.
+It might take a while for the Telemetry Collector to get up and running, after which you can view your logs, metrics, or traces and get full observability into your system.

 Manage your Telemetry Collector: